heinzelio/clanx/sql/_readme.txt

 $ php .\bin\console doctrine:database:create
 $ php .\bin\console doctrine:migrations:migrate

+Create a new admin user by calling:
+$ php .\bin\console fos:user:create

+then give it the role "ROLE_SUPER_ADMIN": php .\bin\console fos:user:promote

 The process then goes like this:
 - create a new field on your entity